 The simplest and most logical way to choose the best ethernet cable for you is to opt for one with the range and performance that meets your needs.
 If you have an internet subscription with a speed at higher need you would obviously like to make the maximum out of it.
 Similarly, if you frequently upload heavy files or stream HD videos, or play online games with HD graphics, you need a cable with higher capacities.

 Shielding is a significant factor of choice in more complex setups with a higher probability of interference and is now considered the standard.
-In a setup with a lot of wifi and Bluetooth signals and other electromagnetic noise, double shielding should be an important factor when deciding for the best ethernet cable to meet your needs.
+In a setup with a lot of wifi and Bluetooth signals and other electromagnetic noise, double shielding should be an important factor when deciding on the best ethernet cable to meet your needs.

 That being said, it is best to go for the as advanced type as you can without actually overstretching your budget, as it will have better compatibility with older devices and newer devices you upgraded to.
 Choosing the more latest version will also give you more time till the cable in your use otherwise gets obsolete.